MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 ---
 title: Device firmware update For USB devices without using a co-installer
-description: Outlines a recommend way to update USB device firmware without a co-installer. ms.date: 11/15/2018
+description: Outlines a recommended method to update USB device firmware without a co-installer. ms.date: 03/21/2022
 ---

 # Device firmware update For USB devices without using a co-installer

 USB Device vendors use co-installers to update device firmware for devices that use inbox USB device drivers.
 However, co-installers are not supported by the new "Universal INF" standard, which is a requirement on Windows 10.
 This poses a challenge to existing USB device firmware update process.
-This topic outlines a recommend way to update USB device firmware without a co-installer.
+This topic outlines a recommended method to update USB device firmware without a co-installer.

 ## Requirements